ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 Markers have finally become first class citizens in the Google Maps for Android v2 API.
 Gone are the days where you need to work with low-level overlays and overlayitems to get a simple marker on the Map.
 As of v2, we finally have `Marker` objects and an `addMarkerToMap`, so let's see what we can do with it...

+But first we're going to take a little side-track.

+### Adding some tabs to our application.

+The next 4 parts in this series will be included in a single Android demo application.
+I'm going to use a wonderful library from [Andreas Stütz](https://plus.google.com/117122118961369445953/posts) called [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) that adds a nice set of tabs to the application.
+Setting up the project is really easy.
+Go checkout the Github page and download the library and the sample project if you're interested in finding out more.

 ### Adding markers to the map

 Adding a marker to the map is very simple.
 The only thing you need to do is call the `addMarkerToMap` method on the googleMap.